Eric Vivian Holland MARTIN

 MARTIN, Eric Vivian Holland

-Enlisted: 11 May 1915, Adelaide
+Enlisted: 11 May 1915, Keswick, South Australia

 Last Rank: Private

-Last Unit: Australian Army Service Corps AIF
+Last Unit: 20th Australian Army Service Corps Company (AIF)

-Born: Adelaide, South Australia, 7 May 1891
+Born: North Adelaide, South Australia, Australia, 7 May 1891

 Home Town: Hackney, Norwood Payneham St Peters, South Australia

-Schooling: North Adelaide & Sturt Street public schools, South Australia
+Schooling: North Adelaide & Sturt Street Public Schools, South Australia

 Occupation: Accountant

-Died: Suicide , Near Largs Bay, South Australia, 22 August 1919, aged 28 years
+Died: Suicide , Largs Bay, South Australia, Australia, 21 August 1919, aged 28 years

 Cemetery: Payneham Cemetery, South Australia